nikos-kitmeridis/AuthConnectDJS/README.md

 ## Extensibility and Avanced Usage

+### Easy local file data storage solution
+If you want an easy way to store your auth data in a local file, you can simply call the function `useDefaultDataHandlers(filePath)`.
+See API Reference for usage.

 ### Easy Firebase Firestore data storage solution
 If you want to store your auth data in Firebase Firestore, you can simply call the function `useFirestoreDataHandlers(firestore, collectionName)`.
 See API Reference for usage.